algolia/algoliasearch-wordpress/README.md

 	);
 	```

 	The `name` will be displayed on the UI Page: it's your template's name.
-And the screenshot is the path screenshot (**relative to your theme root directory**).
+And the screenshot is the path screenshot (**relative to your template root directory**).

 - `styles.css`